Kids sense the sincerity and heed their warnings--something all previous efforts have lacked.

 Logic: Would you ask a Baker to repair cars, or assign a Police Officer to manage the cheerleading squad?
 So, why not secure those who have experienced addiction first-hand to address substance abuse?

 NAPTA has developed a protocol using young adults who've personally faced addiction and have the credibility all previous efforts have lacked.
-Students trust their sincerity and heed their warnings.
+Students trust their genuine concern and are listening to the truth that is shared.

 The National Association for the Prevention of Teenage Addiction is a certified 501(c)(3) non-profit organization.
 It was established in direct response to appeals from superintendents, parents, and school officials to address the problem of substance abuse within our juvenile population.